andress076/Audio-Classification-Model/README.md

 - Frame width: Number of bytes for each frame.
 A frame contains a sample for each channel. frame width = channels * sample width
 - Length: Duration in seconds
+- Frame count: number of frames in milliseconds
 - Intensity: The loudness in dBFS (db relative to the maximum possible loudness)

 ## Preprocesamiento